messaoudi-mounir/buddypress-follow-me/readme.txt

 == Changelog ==
 = 1.1 =
 * Update Tested up to: WordPress 3.5 / BuddyPress 1.6.x
+* Fix navigation problem when wp admin is used
-* Fix probleme when a user A follow user B it will get a notification and when user A unfollow user B (right after following) the notification did not remove.
+* Fix problem when a user A follow user B it will get a notification and when user A unfollow user B (right after following) the notification did not remove.

 = 1.0 =
 * Initial release.